 Tollerton is a vibrant resident-led village, some 5 miles south of Nottingham, currently with 2200 residents across a wide age profile.
 There are 870 houses, a primary school, two churches, a Post Office, pub and several small shops.

-The village of Tollerton has a rich and varied history stretching back to 1086 when it had an honourable mention in the Domesday Book.
-Over the last year the Tollerton Village History Group has extensively researched the village’s history and gathered memories from many former and current residents and their relatives.
-All this has been compiled into a book entitled ‘Tollerton: A Village History’ which will be launched on 9 May, 2015.
+The village has a rich and varied history stretching back to 1086 when it had an honourable mention in the Domesday Book.
+Over the last 18 months the Tollerton Village History Group has extensively researched the village’s history and gathered memories from many former and current residents and their relatives.
+All this has been compiled into a book entitled ‘Tollerton: A Village History’ which was launched on 9 May, 2015.

 Members of the Tollerton Village History Group

 (L-R) Jayne Thompson, Peter Brooker, Yvonne Burbanks, Julian Smith, Liz Fradd, Barbara Storrie